Free Purchase Agreement Template

 A Bill of Sale and a Purchase Agreement are similar documents that aid in the completion of a sale.

-What is the difference between a Purchase Agreement and a Bill of Sale?
+So, what is the difference between a Purchase Agreement and a Bill of Sale?

 The major difference is a Bill of Sale is its purpose comes after completing the transaction and a Purchase Agreement before.

-With a Purchase Agreement, you understand what is the property is and for how much.
+With a Purchase Agreement, you understand what the property is and for how much.
 The Bill of Sale acts as the receipt and is usually part of the contract.

 When you make your Purchase Agreement, remember to also include a Bill of Sale at the end.
 That way, both parties have a receipt of the sale.

-How to Write a Purchase Agreement
+How To Write a Purchase Agreement

 Creating a legal document normally requires professional help.